cohmathonc/CML.BC.scRNA-manuscript/scRNA_analysis/R/README.md

 **Note** This repository is a work in progress.
 Further annotation and separate functions for producing manuscript figures are in the works.
 For now, the workspace notebook contains all code required to reproduce the manuscript figures, analysis, and results as well as intermediate analyses and some additional analyses not used in the manuscript.

-**Second Note** GEO upload and paper submission is in progress.
+⏰ GEO upload and paper submission is in progress.
 Links and accession number will be updated as those become available.

 ## Setup